danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/retention/retention.md

 {% docs current_arr_segmentation_all_levels %}
 This model recognizes that there are three levels of analysis: Zuora Subscription, SFDC Account, and SFDC Ultimate Parent Account.
 It calculates the MRR for the most recent completed month for which a customer was active.
 We use the MRR value to calculate ARR.
 Finally, we use ARR to segment into four categories.
+We also rank ARR to create a customer rank.

 {% enddocs %}